14K Gold Spot Price Per Gram: What It Is and How It’s Calculated

 Why doesn’t the jewelry store charge spot price?

-Retail jewelry prices include fabrication (labor to make the piece), dealer margin, store overhead, and often brand premium.
-The spot price is the raw material cost only.
-Retail markup of 50–200% above melt is standard for most machine-made jewelry; handcrafted and designer pieces carry higher premiums.
+Retail jewelry prices include fabrication costs, dealer margin, overhead, and often a brand premium.
+The spot price is the raw material value only.
+Retail markup of 50 to 200 percent above melt is common for machine-made jewelry, with handcrafted and designer pieces often carrying higher premiums still.

 How often does the spot price change?

-Continuously during market hours — every second.
-This site captures the price three times daily at the New York morning, midday, and closing sessions to reflect the major trading windows without tracking intraday noise.
+Continuously during market hours, essentially every second.
+This site captures the price three times daily at the New York morning, midday, and closing sessions, reflecting the major trading windows without tracking intraday noise.